19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 6. Running Reindeer Ranch

-First things first, you cannot leave Alaska without seeing reindeers.
-The best destination in Alaska for that is the Running Reindeer Ranch located on the property of the University of Alaska – Fairbanks.
+First things first, you cannot leave Alaska without seeing reindeer.
+The best destination in Alaska for that is the Running Reindeer Ranch located on the University of Alaska – Fairbanks property.

 Everything you need to know about the best things to do in Fairbanks, Alaska from visiting Pioneer Park, the best time to see the Midnight Sun, the Northern Lights (aurora borealis), the Museum of the North, Santa Claus House, Running Reindeer Ranch and the best places to stay from Wedgewood Resort to Pike's Landing hotel.

-The experienced guides make sure you get the best of reindeers without disturbing them and harming yourself.
+The experienced guides ensure you get the most out of reindeer without disturbing them or harming yourself.
 Observing them in their natural habitat is priceless!

 Location: 1470 Ivans Alley, Fairbanks, AK 99709